andypattenden/page-snitch/README.md

 * `--url=https://www.example.com` the url of the page to check
 * `--crawl` (optional, defaults to `false`) tells the checker to crawl the site from the url given
 * `--logAllRequests` (optional, defaults to `false`) outputs all requests to the console.
 By default only mixed content requests are logged
+* `--ignoreForms` (optional, defaults to `false`) prevents checking of form action attributes
+* `--ignoreIframes` (optional, defaults to `false`) prevent checking of iframe source attributes

+## Limitations
+Can only test pages accessible via a URL.
+Pages accessed through POST requests won't be tested.